Can I Trademark an Acronym?

 Source

 With locations across the country, it's likely you've seen a CVS.
 The Wikipedia page gives a great summary: "CVS sells prescription drugs and a wide assortment of general merchandise, including over-the-counter drugs, beauty products and cosmetics, film and photo finishing services, seasonal merchandise, greeting cards, and convenience foods through their CVS Pharmacy and Longs Drugs retail stores and online through CVS.com.
 It also provides healthcare services through its more than 1,100 MinuteClinic medical clinics as well as their Diabetes Care Centers.
 Most of these clinics are located within CVS stores."
-(Source) CVS has registered a series of marks to protect their brand, from "CVS Health" to "CVS Speciality".
+(Source) CVS has registered a series of marks to protect their brand, from "CVS Health" to "CVS Specialty."
 But the name, with all its current forms, started out as Customers Value Service.
+CVS also implements reward programs and membership contracts to enhance customer loyalty.

 DHL